The Quantified Cognition Lab

 October 24, 2024

 We present a new task and modeling framework to evaluate between- and within-trial attentional control!
 In this first presentation of the Global-Local AtteNtional Control Evaluation (GLANCE), we find that learning deficits in older adults are explained by impaired error-related memory suppression.
-See our preprint here, featuring USU undergraduate Cole Francis and Dr. Per Sederberg, PI of the Computational Memory Lab at the University of Virginia!
+See our CogSci paper here, featuring USU undergraduates Ethan Bardsley and Cole Francis, plus Dr. Per Sederberg, PI of the Computational Memory Lab at the University of Virginia!

 September 20, 2024